The Circles - Book Two - Chapter 9 - A Lesson in Business

 "I am an honest man!"
 Awidan squealed out his innocence.

 "Yes, Shakh," Esarhaddon's deep voice came out in a whisper, "and I want to keep you that way.
-Any more rumors like that, Awidan, and your wives in Harad will be receiving a special gift from me - your head, prick and balls in a wicker basket."
+Any more rumors like that, Awidan, and your wives in Harad will be receiving a special gift from me – your head in a wicker basket."
 Slowly the edge of the knife trailed across the skin of the underling's thin throat, drawing a slight trickle of blood.

 "Mercy upon me, Master, take mercy upon this miserable wretch!"
 Awidan sobbed, tears streaming down his face.